Norbs89/camping-site-frontend/README.md

 A website built with Next.js.
 (work in progress)

-This repository is for the frontend files. for backend files, check back soon!
+This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.4.0

+- Project is connected to it's own [Strapi](https://strapi.io/) database.
+- Code linting.
+- API route fixes.
+- Config file created to integrate [Cloudinary](https://cloudinary.com/) media optimiser.

 ## Version 0.3.0